Pre-Calabi-Yau algebras and topological quantum field theories: Introduction

-We can motivate the definition of pre-Calabi-Yau structures from the general principle that a noncommutative version of some type of geometric structure $S$ should be a structure on an algebra $A$ that induces a structure of type $S$ on the representation spaces $\mathrm{Rep}(A,n)$ of $n$-dimensional representations of $A$, for all $n$.
-In the framework of this principle, we propose that \emph{a pre-Calabi-Yau structure is a noncommutative shifted Poisson structure}.

-Though that is one of the motivating causes for our definitions, we will not devote much of this paper to this angle, since it has been explored elsewhere in the literature.
-For instance, in \cite{yeung2018precalabiyau} it is proven that for a (nonpositively-graded, dg) algebra $A$, pre-CY structures on $A$ induce shifted Poisson structures on the representation spaces $\mathrm{Rep}(A,n)$.

-Other versions of noncommutative Poisson structures have appeared in the literature; in \cite{van2008double}, van der Bergh defined the notions of double Poisson algebras and double Poisson quasi-algebras.
-These notions turn out to be particular cases of pre-CY algebras; this is proven in \cite{iyudu2021pre} for double Poisson algebras and in \cite{fernndez2019cyclic} for double Poisson quasi-algebras.
+A discussion of the homotopy theory of this dioperad is the object of the work of Leray and Vallette \cite{leray2022pre}, where it is shown that one can obtain the dioperad we describe from a Koszul duality-type construction on the dioperad parametrizing algebras with double Poisson brackets.
+Moreover, the notion of morphisms of pre-CY algebras one obtains from this general procedure agrees with the notion we define in \cref{sec:categoryPreCYalgebras}.
+This perspective partially explains the relation between pre-CY structure and other versions of noncommutative Poisson structures which have appeared in the literature, such as the notions of double Poisson algebras and double Poisson quasi-algebras of van den Bergh \cite{van2008double}.
+These algebras turn out to be particular cases of pre-CY algebras; this is proven in \cite{iyudu2021pre} for double Poisson algebras and in \cite{fernandez2021cyclic} for double Poisson quasi-algebras.

-A more general statement relating Calabi-Yau structures and derived symplectic geometry has been proven in \cite{brav2018relative}: from a smooth Calabi-Yau structure of dimension $d$ on a smooth, finite-type dg category $\cC$, one gets a shifted symplectic structure on the associated `moduli space of objects' $\cM_\cC$, which is a derived stack defined by To\"en and Vaqui\'e \cite{toen2007moduli}.
+As for the relationship to derived geometry, a general statement relating Calabi-Yau structures and derived symplectic geometry has been proven in \cite{brav2021relative}: from a smooth Calabi-Yau structure of dimension $d$ on a smooth, finite-type dg category $\cC$, one gets a shifted symplectic structure on the associated `moduli space of objects' $\cM_\cC$, which is a derived stack defined by To\"en and Vaqui\'e \cite{toen2007moduli}.
 By fixing the dimensions, one recovers the symplectic structures on representation spaces, which sit inside of $\cM_\cC$.
-More broadly, the authors of \cite{brav2018relative} actually prove a relative version of this statement, giving derived Lagrangians inside of the spaces $\cM_\cC$.
+More broadly, the authors of \cite{brav2021relative} actually prove a relative version of this statement, giving derived Lagrangians inside of the spaces $\cM_\cC$.

 We expect that an analogous statement holds in general for pre-Calabi-Yau structures and shifted Poisson structures as defined in \cite{calaque2017shifted}, generalizing the result about representation spaces from \cite{yeung2018precalabiyau}; to our knowledge a proof of this statement in full generality, directly using the stacks $\cM_\cC$, has not appeared in the literature.
 Nevertheless, some version of this statement follows from the recent work of Pridham \cite{pridham2020shifted}, using a more abstract formalism of noncommutative derived stacks; there, the author mentions that a pre-CY structure on a finite-dimensional pre-CY algebra $A$ gives rise to a shifted Poisson structure on its moduli stack, using the relation between pre-CY structures and relative CY structures.